 IELTS 5.5 or TOEFL IBT 65 (or equivalence) or proof of study in English, for non-native English speakers

 Strong motivation in Fashion

 Interview (on campus or Skype)

-Documents to provide(in English or French or translated by a certified translator):
+Documents to provide(in English or translated to English by a certified translator):

 This entry level three year Bachelor is our signature program and will teach you all the knowledge, techniques and processes to create full fashion collections upon graduation.
 You will showcase your final collection on the runway during Fashion Week....